 Metasploit: The Penetration Tester’s Guide

 This is a very detailed book and is very well explained.
-Lot of scripts in the book make it very useful.
+A lot of scripts in the book make it very useful.
 Instead of reading, absolute essential is to have a system to go through all examples.

 CEH Certified Ethical Hacker All-in-One Exam Guide